anurag5398/forecastguy/README.md

 # forecastguy
 Forecastguy is CLI developed for demostration.
 It is not production ready or fully optimized.
 Time was a factor while developing this tool.
-Hope to make it better, in comming days.
+Hope to make it better, in coming days.
 Code complies with pep8 standards.
 In future a separate JSON API will be developed for carrying out different tasks.
 <br>
 <h2> Requirements</h2>
 (1) requests <br>